I know, it’s a real headache! Termite fumigation will provide you with the best solution for the total eradication of termites from your property.

-Aeration of the house is the next step that the fumigator will need to take to allow fresh air to circulate.
+Aeration of the house is the next step that the fumigator will need to allow fresh air to circulate.
 Also, the expert will test the air for harmful gases using special gas assessing equipment.
 If all is safe, they will clear you to reoccupy the facilities.

-- Caution: Before discussing the termite fumigation cost, ensure that your fumigator is only the trained and certified, as required by the Environmental Protection Agency (EPA).
+- Caution: Before discussing the termite fumigation cost, ensure that your fumigator is only trained and certified, as required by the Environmental Protection Agency (EPA).
 Also, the fumigator should adhere to the various safety precautions for successful fumigation of the termites.

 - The fumigation process will be safe if conducted by the recommended preparations and precautions.
 However, ensure you engage a trained and certified fumigator for the process.